Brick-and-mortar retailers have had to change a lot about how they operate in recent years.

 The hardware that your customers interact with as they check out may seem like a small detail.
 However, there are a plenty of ways that the wrong point of sale system hardware can hurt your brand image.

 We’ve all encountered a faulty credit card reader or a faulty electronic signature pad, for example.
 These annoyances can have a negative effect on what could have otherwise been a simple and pleasant interaction.
 And because checking out is the last thing customers do in their experience with your store, those annoyances can damage their view of the entire visit.

 Invest in a system that makes checking out quick and pleasant is a no-brainer.
 But some of the most modern equipment and programs available today take it a step further.
 They are so sleek and intuitive that customers leave the store feeling pleasantly surprised and impressed.

-Investing in one of these top-of-the-line point of sale systems can impress customers by making the check out process clean and pleasant, but it does much more.
+Investing in one of these top-of-the-line point-of-sale systems can impress customers by making the check-out process clean and pleasant, but it does much more.

 The best programs sync up to the cloud so that managers can easily access their information from anywhere.
-They also integrate with accounting, inventory, and even marketing (integrating features such as loyalty programs and customer relationship management) to form solution that can run the entire back end of a retail business.
+They also integrate with accounting, inventory, and even marketing (integrating features such as loyalty programs and customer relationship management) to form solutions that can run the entire back end of a retail business.

 If you’re looking for modern software solutions for your store that were designed to improve customer experience, please contact us at Cloudscape Technologies.
 There are many powerful web-based software solutions available for today’s retailers.
 We empower business owners to find solutions that work for them.
 We work to get these systems up and running so that business owners can keep focusing on their businesses.